fbonc/Realm-Hop/README.md

 ## Game modes
 - Two game modes - Classic & Rush
 - Classic: Speed resets when player hits the ground after jumping
-- Rush: Speed doesn't decrease unless player collides with an object AND ground at the same time
+- Rush: Speed doesn't decrease unless player collides with an object AND ground at the same time.
+Rate of gaining speed is inversely proportional to speed.

 ## UI
 **Main Menu**: